ai-cfia/dev-rel-docs/adr/001-ailab-using-adr.md

    - Submit these changes as a pull request from the new branch, linking it to the original GitHub issue for context.
 3. Once the pull request is approved by the whole team, merge it.

+## Alternatives Considered

+### ADR

+Pros:

+- Provides a version-controlled history of decisions, aligning well with the team's need for traceability.
+- Facilitates quick onboarding by offering a single source of truth for architectural decisions.
+- Promotes consistency across projects by documenting decisions and their rationales.

+Cons:

+- Introduces the challenge of ensuring that all team members actively contribute to and read ADRs.
+- Additional time needed to write, review, and maintain ADRs can slow down the initial phases of projects.
+- Requires ongoing discipline to maintain and update records.

+### Continuing with Wiki-based Documentation

+A Wiki is a platform that allows collaborative editing of content.
+Generally used for internal documentation, FAQs, and quick guidelines.
+We've been using a wiki so far.

+Pros:

+- Quick and simple to update.
+- No additional tools required.

+Cons:

+- Lacks version control, leading to potential confusion.
+- Prone to becoming outdated.
+- Inadequate for tracking decision history.

+### Request for Comments (RFC)

+Pros:

+- Facilitates team-wide discussions for decision-making.
+- Formalizes the decision-making process.

+Cons:

+- Consumes significant time for discussion and approval.
+- Formal process may deter contributions from less experienced team members.

+### Confluence

+Pros:

+- Supports rich text and multimedia for comprehensive documentation.
+- Integrates well with other tools like Jira.

+Cons:

+- Additional cost for licenses.
+- Complexity can lead to disorganization.

+### Decision Log

+Pros:

+- Simple, low-tech solution.
+- Easy to maintain and update.
+- Can be integrated into existing project management tools.

+Cons:

+- May lack detailed context and rationale behind decisions.
+- Not inherently version-controlled.
+- Could become disorganized if not maintained properly.

 ## Consequences